October can feel like the last days of summer and the first nights of winter.

 9th October – World Conker Championships

 15th – 16th October – Welsh Pony & Cob Society Sales

 October seasonal Foods

-What is seasonal in October.
+What foods are seasonal in October.

 Greens and leaves: Broccoli, Brussels sprouts, Cabbage, Cavolo nero, Kohlrabi, Kale, Lamb’s lettuce, Lettuce, Pak choi, Radicchio, Salsify, Swiss chard.